StellaDaniele/G12-software-engineering/README.md

 <img src="./images/start_server.png" alt="Start server">

+The server runs on *localhost:5000/* as stated above.

 ### API Testing
 All the APIs control the input data to meet the requirements and some of them were tested using Supertest and Tape.
 To run the tests, execute the command *npm test* in the *api* directory.
+The script that performs the scripts can be found in <a href="./api/test/index.js">api/test/index.js</a>.
-Note that the server starts to listen also when running the testing (the listening function is in the index.js, with the local APIs), so it won't end but you can see the results nonetheless.
+Note that the server starts to listen also when running the testing (the listening function is in <a href="./api/index.js">api/index.js</a>, with the local APIs), so it won't end but you can see the results nonetheless.

 <img src="./images/API_testing.png" alt="API Testing">